caltechlibrary/CL-web-components/about.md

   - ES6
   - Web Components

-date_released: NaN-NaN-NaN
+date_released: 2025-05-13
 ---

 About this software
 ===================

-## CL-web-components 0.0.5
+## CL-web-components 0.0.6

-Added an optional function &#x60;customCleanupFilter&#x60; to the csvtextarea web component.
-The function is expected to operate on an HTML object containing the row being evalated.
-If the user defined function returns true the row is accepted.
-If false the row will be removed.
+This release includes a new web component called &#x60;sortable-table&#x60;.
+The web component wraps an HTML table element and makes the table sortable by columns and provides a filter search input based on column value.

 ### Authors

 - R. S. Doiel, <https://orcid.org/0000-0003-0900-6903>

 ### Contributors

 - Mistral, <https://mistral.ai>

 ### Maintainers

 - R. S. Doiel, <https://orcid.org/0000-0003-0900-6903>

 CL-web-components provides a collection of Web Components used by Caltech Library in various web sites and projects.